nicolasiensen/nicolasiensen.github.io/_posts/2022-04-18-validating-requests-and-responses-using-openapi-specification-with-committee.md

 Notice that Committee only validates the responses of the endpoints listed in the specification.
 This allows us to introduce OAS and Committee to an existing project and gradually create specifications for the endpoints.

-For the TDD enthusiasts like me, we can use the exceptions raised by the `ResponseValidation` middleware in our tests to let the specification guide the development of new endpoints.
+For the TDD enthusiasts like me, we can use the exceptions raised by the `ResponseValidation` middleware in our tests to let the specification guide the development.
 The process could look like this:
 1. Change the OAS
 2. Run a test that exercises the endpoint in question and see it failing
 3. Write the code to make the test pass